-Although it’s still early days in building up the “Echinonerd Lab”, I’m excited to introduce you my fantastic team of enthusiastic & dedicated marine scientists.
+Although it’s still early days in buidling up the ‘Echinonerd Lab“, I’m excited to introduce you to my fantastic team of enthusiastic & dedicated marine scientists.

 I am a highly motivated eco-physiologist interested in seeing how organisms respond to differing environmental settings with a scope to sustain marine based food supplies to help retain economic & environmental sustainability.
 In the context of my 14 years of aquaculture experience I’ve worked directly in industry in Africa (tiger prawns), research technical posts (UK) & directly in academic contexts (Cambridge) applying a climate change aspect to my work.

 I joined the research team when it was based in the UK in 2017.
 As a competitively funded Intern, I assisted in investigating reproductive health and kinetics of sea urchins reared in near-future climate change conditions.
 After being involved in designing and implementing the experimental work, my collaborative involvement continues with Dr Suckling while I begin my PhD studies in the University of Liverpool, UK.

 I am a Marine Biology major & Animal & Veterinary Science minor student in my senior year.
 I am interested in learning more about animal physiology related to climate change affects, that being sea urchin response to low pH conditions.

 Alli McKenna – Student Research Technician

 I am a Senior B.S.
 Marine Biology student.
 I am currently studying how two different species of sea urchins utilize energy from different diets for prospective commercial interest.
 In the future, I plan to study the physiological and ecological effects of anthropogenic stressors on marine organisms and ecosystems.